Dimers and Imaginary geometry: Introduction

 For the convenience of the reader, we summarise briefly the main steps of the proof of \cref{T:winding_intro}.

+\textbf{Step 1}.
 We first formulate in \cref{T:winding_continuum} a continuous analogue of this theorem, where we study the winding of truncated branches in a continuum wired Uniform Spanning Tree.
 Branches of this tree are SLE$_2$ curves, and therefore a \textbf{key idea} is to introduce a suitable notion of (intrinsic) winding.
-To do so we rely on a simple deterministic observation, see \cref{lem:intrinsic->top} which shows that the intrinsic winding of a smooth curve is equal to the sum of its topological winding with respect to either endpoints.
+To do so we rely on a simple deterministic observation, see \cref{lem:intrinsic->top}, which shows that the intrinsic winding of a smooth simple curve is equal to the sum of its topological winding with respect to either endpoints.
 After that, we prove by hand a version of the change of coordinate formula in imaginary geometry:

-where $\ph: D \to \tilde D$ is a conformal mapping and $h, \tilde h$ are GFF with appropriate boundary conditions in the domains $D,\tilde D$.
+where $\ph: D \to \tilde D$ is a conformal mapping, $\chi = \tfrac{2}{\sqrt{\kappa}} - \tfrac{\sqrt{\kappa}}{2}$ is the constant of imaginary geometry (note that $\chi = 1/\sqrt{2}$ for $\kappa =2$), and $h, \tilde h$ are GFF with appropriate boundary conditions in the domains $D,\tilde D$.
 This equation is taken as the starting point of the theory of imaginary geometry (see e.g. \cite{IG1,zipper}) but here it must be derived from the model and our definition of winding.
 Together with the domain Markov property of the GFF and of the continuum UST (inherited from the domain Markov property of SLE), this implies that the winding of a continuum UST is a Gaussian free field with appropriate boundary conditions.